farukcuha/MealRating/README.md

 # MealRating

-Meal rating app to manage reviews for an organisation foods.
+Meal rating is a web app to manage reviews for an organisation foods.
 Users can make reviews anonymously or with their nicks.<br>Select meal, give rate between 1-10, upload image and click send.<br> Also reviews are displayed by dates and meals.<br> There is statistic page for meals.
 Average rates are displayed by time and foods.

 ### Tech Stack (MERN)
 - MongoDb<br>